ddols/Structural-genome-annotation-workflow/README.md

 conda env create -f snakemake.yaml
 ```

-Once the environment is create, type `conda activate snakemake` and your prompt in the terminal should look like this:
+Once the environment is created, type `conda activate snakemake` and your prompt in the terminal should look like this:

 ```{r prompt_env, eval=FALSE}
 (snakemake) [your_username@host_name your_current_location]$